 I now know, of course, that grassfed beef is one of the healthiest meats you can possibly consume and I usually eat it several times a week.
-Saturated fat is not the villain of heart and health that the conventional medical establishment makes it out to be.
-Rather, saturated fat is good for you, is no danger to cardiovascular health and should be consumed liberally in the diet!
+Saturated fat is not the villain of heart and health that the conventional medical establishment makes it out to be.Â

 Despite my regular consumption of grassfed burgers, I must admit that I still have a bit of a penchant for a good quality veggie burger.Â

 I don’t ever buy them at the store, however, as processed veggie burgers are typically made with soy as the meat replacement and MSG is used to give the tasteless burgers a synthetic meaty flavor.
-Soy and MSG together are a powerful one-two punch to the hormone system and are guaranteed to mess things up in a hurry.
-It will probably give you a nasty headache too!

 Therefore, when you get a hankering for veggie burgers, avoid the seitan and products containing it and make some yourself.

-Sprouting or soaking legumes like chickpeas before cooking greatly improves their digestibility, so this is the traditional method I recommend.
-Please do not use the chickpea cooking water though as practiced by some espousing a plant based diet.
+Please do not use the chickpea cooking water though as practiced by some espousing a plant-based diet.
 It is laced with anti-nutrients and quite damaging to health.
 It can even encourage the development of leaky gut.

-Homemade Veggie Burgers Recipe
+Healthy Veggie Burgers

 Homemade veggie burgers that actually taste good and are made traditionally with no soy or MSG that can serve as a budget friendly replacement for meat on a regular basis.